-Discuss the scientific context of the research discovery, the importance of the technology; and the way that the technology can be further advanced and adapted to allow integration into a service system.
+Discuss the scientific context of the original research discovery(ies) the team is planning to translate; the importance of the technology; and the way that the technology can be further advanced and adapted to allow integration into a service system.
 The ingenuity of composition and synthesis into a viable system is important.
+The anatomy of a typical PFI:BIC project is depicted here: http://nsf.gov/eng/iip/pfi/bic/AnatomyofPFI_BIC.jpg

-Proposers should ensure they address the following:
+Proposers should ensure they address the following as part of this section:

-- o Interdisciplinary and Cross-Organizational Research.
-Highlight the major synergies and the new knowledge that is expected to be gained from the merging and blending of the following research areas: 1) engineered service system design and integration, 2) computing, sensing, and information technologies; and 3) human factors, behavioral sciences, and cognitive engineering. - o Defining User Requirements.
+- Interdisciplinary and Cross-Organizational Research.
+Specify how different research tasks will integrate knowledge and perspectives from different disciplines.
+Specify how different research tasks will integrate knowledge and perspectives from different disciplines.
+Highlight the major synergies and the new knowledge that is expected to be gained from the merging and blending of the following research areas with the focus area of the technology itself: 1) engineered service system design and integration, 2) computing, sensing, and information technologies; and 3) human factors, behavioral sciences, or cognitive engineering. - Defining User Requirements.
 Often, paradigm-shifting innovation in service systems requires having the user in mind as potential co-creator of the service.
 Discuss how the team will articulate and define user requirements.
 Proposals are expected to include research tasks performed by experts in human factors, behavioral sciences, or cognitive engineering to study human interaction with the system to assure optimal integration of the technology and the achievement of pre-defined system efficacy objectives.
-Discuss how students and post-doctoral researchers (if applicable) will be immersed in the above interdisciplinary and cross-organizational environment and cross-reference their mentoring plans (see Supplementary Documents 7 and 10). - Test and Evaluation Plan.
+Discuss how students and post-doctoral researchers (if applicable) will be immersed in the above interdisciplinary and cross-organizational environment and cross-reference their mentoring plans (see Supplementary Documents 6 and 9). - Test and Evaluation Plan.
 Provide a description of the system performance measures that will be tested to evaluate whether the integration of the technology was successful and the smart service system achieved its efficacy objectives.
-Identify human subject testing protocols so that it is clear how this test bed will be validated, including user testing.
-These evaluation tasks should "yield design principles and ultimately improve humansystem interfaces and sociotechnical systems that lead to safer and more effective outcomes."
-[8]
+Identify human subject testing protocols so that it is clear how this test bed will be validated, including usability testing.
+These evaluation tasks should "yield design principles and ultimately improve human-system interfaces and sociotechnical systems that lead to safer and more effective outcomes."
+[7]